vuberezin/Simple-Board-Game-Hunt-Using-Qt-5.15/README.md

-# Simple board game "Hunt" created using Qt-5.15 for learning Qt and C++
+# Simple board game Hunt is created using Qt-5.15 for learning Qt and C++

 Rules:
 1) The pieces of the First player can only move upward and from the two upper cells diagonally